Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Azure Log Analytics.

 ### 258 NO IDEA

-### Your company uses cloud-hosted Jenkins for builds.
-You need to ensure that Jenkins can retrieve source code from Azure Repos.
-Which three actions should you perform?

-- [x] Add the Team Foundation Server (TFS) plug-in to Jenkins.
-- [x] Create a Personal Access Token m your Azure DevOps account.
-- [ ] Create a webhook in Jenkins.
-- [ ] Add a domain to your Jenkins account.
-- [x] Create a service hook m Azure DevOps.

 ### You need to recommend a Docker container build strategy that meets the following requirements: Minimizes image sizes.
 Minimizes the security surface area of the final image.
 What should you include in the recommendation?